Satellte/Simple_banking_system/README.md

 ### To run the Simple Banking System project, follow these steps:

 1. Set up the database: The project uses an SQLite database.
 Ensure that the SQLite JDBC driver is installed.
-2. Download the project files: Obtain the project files from the provided link.
+2. Download the project files: Clone the project files or obtain from the provided link.
 3. Compile the project: Compile the Java classes using a Java compiler.
 4. Run the project: Execute the compiled Main class, providing the optional command-line argument -fileName to specify the database file name.
 If no file name is provided, the default file name will be used.
 5. Follow the on-screen instructions: The program will display a menu with different options.
 Enter the corresponding number to perform the desired action.